danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 ### 3.1 Setup()

 ![Ouroboros](https://en.wikipedia.org/wiki/Ouroboros#/media/File:Chrysopoea_of_Cleopatra_1.png)

 *Figure 3.0: Early alchemical ouroboros illustration with the words ἓν τὸ πᾶν ("The All is One") from the work of Cleopatra the Alchemist (10th Century)*

 Loops offer alternative imaginaries, as for instance in the case of the ancient image of a snake or serpent eating its own tail.
 The *Ouroboros*, from the Greek, expresses the endless cycle of birth and death, and thus stands for the ability of processes to renew themselves infinitely.
 Aside from autocannibalism and alchemy, loops are related to procedures of control and automation, and are mirrored in repetitive procedures in everyday situations.
 The logic can be demonstrated in the following paradoxical word-play: "The next sentence is true.
 The previous is false".[^Hofstadter] In computer programming, a loop allows repeated execution of a fragment of source code that continues until a given condition is met, such as true or false.
 Indeed a loop becomes an infinite (or endless) loop if a condition never becomes false.

-It was mathematician and writer Augusta Ada Byron Lovelace who first introduced the concept of a programmatic loop in the early nineteenth century.
+It was mathematician and writer Augusta Ada Byron Lovelace who first introduced and illustrated the concept of a programmatic loop in the early nineteenth century.
 She recognised that there were repeatable operations in the conceptual design of the first automatic, general-purpose computing machine ever designed, namely Charles Babbage's Analytical Engine.
 A loop which she called a 'cycle' appears in her "Note G" on the Analytical Engine,[^Ada] in which she describes the program procedures, also called the Bernoulli numbers program, as in the diagram below.
 It utilises two loops to indicate the repetition of a set of instructions with conditions,[^Kim] thereby minimizing efforts to write a repeatable operation in duplicate.

 ![ada lovelace](ch3_1.jpg)

 *Figure 3.1: Diagram for the computation by the Engine of the Numbers of Bernoulli, from "Note G" by Ada Lovelace*

 The idea of a loop in contemporary programming is highly influenced by these early insights into the handling of repeated machine operations expressed in a diagramatic manner.
-High-level programming languages such as `p5.js` include this loop concept, allowing a fragment of source code to be repeatedly executed, as in the example of the `draw()` function that will run continuously until the program is stopped.
+High-level programming languages such as `p5.js` include this loop concept, allowing a fragment of source code to be repeatedly executed, as in the example of the `draw()` function that will run continuously until the program is stopped or using the syntax `noLoop()`.
 We will continue with further examples but suffice to say that loops are among the most basic and powerful of programming concepts.

 The example we use centrally in this chapter is the graphical spinning wheel icon of a preloader or so-called 'throbber'[^throbber] that indicates when a computer program is performing an action such as downloading content or performing intensive calculations.
 We find this to be an evocative symbol as it illuminates the discrepancy between what we seems to know and what we don't know behind this icon with hidden human-machine labour processes and the complexity of multiple temporalities that are running during any given computational operation.[^screensaver] It is also a good visual icon that is running repeatedly in a loop for us to contemplate how perceptible streams and computational logics are entangled, and that changes the way how we experience the now via digital medium.[^soon] As we are moving away from static objects to moving pieces, we use this animated throbber to guide the programming tasks in thinking about transformation (such as rotation and translation) but also because it acts as a suitable cultural object for us to think through the idea of loops and the related temporal elements and syntax more conceptually.